lconde-ucl/DGE/docs/usage.md

 nextflow_dge --inputdir results_rnaseq --metadata metadata.txt --outdir results_DGE
 ```

-This will launch the pipeline with the `legion` or `myriad` configuration profile, depending on where you submit the job from.
+This will launch the pipeline with the `legion` or `myriad` configuration profile (these are clusters at UCL), depending on where you submit the job from.

 Note that the pipeline will create the following files in your working directory: